ifwe/bruce/doc/dev_info.md

 If you type `build -c`, that will remove all build artifacts by deleting the `out` directory.
 For `make` users, this is the equivalent of `make clean`.
 Alternatively, you can just type `rm -fr out` from the root of the Git repository.
-If you wish to change any compiler or linker flags, you can edit the following part of the SConstruct file:
+If you wish to change any compiler or linker flags, look for the section of code in the SConstruct file that looks roughly like this:

 ```Python
 # Environment.